mirror-of/NadekoBot/docs/guides/osx-guide.md

 - Open Terminal (if you don't know how to, click on the magnifying glass on the top right corner of your screen and type **Terminal** on the window that pops up).
 - Copy and paste this command, then press Enter:
-`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)""`

 #### Installing the prerequisites